This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

-This tutorial will discuss Python for loop index and how to get the index and values with respect to the index in for loop.
+This tutorial will discuss Python for loop index and how to get the index and values concerning the index in the for loop.

-We will consider a list of elements and then iterate through the list using for loop and get the index and value with respect to the index.
+We will consider a list of elements and then iterate through the list using a for loop to get the index and value concerning the index.

-A list is a data structure in Python used to store elements with multiple data types.
+A list is a data structure in Python that stores elements with multiple data types.
 It is represented by [].

 List Syntax: